 Emily Bendorf: Yeah.
 I mean, when you work for an airline, right?
 You, you, you usually love to travel and take advantage of those flight benefits.
 So, um, now I need a new goal, Pam.
 Now I’m well past 30, and, um, I need to set a new, ridiculous goal for my life that I need to get back to you on that next time I join your show.

 Pam Didner: I would love that.
 I will love to hear that from you.

 All right.
 Thank you so much, Emily, for joining me on my podcast.
-It’s wonderful, wonderful to have you on my show, and I promise you and you will come back, and we’ll talk a little bit more in terms of Phase Two of your sales enablement journey at Southwest Airlines.
+It’s wonderful, wonderful to have you on my show.
+You will come back, and we’ll talk a little bit more about the Phase Two of your sales enablement journey at Southwest Airlines.

 So now that’s a wrap.
 Uh, again, thank you so much for listening to my podcast.
 It means a lot to me.
 Suppose you can subscribe to my show on your favorite channel.
 If you have a guest you like me to invite, reach out to me anytime to see what I can do.
 If you have any specific questions, reach out to me on any social media channel or email me firstname.lastname@example.org.
 You can also join my Facebook community, Build Your Marketing Skills to Get Ahead.
 I answer everybody’s questions within my community.
 Okay.
 Again, love, love, love to hear from you.
 Take care.
 Bye.